japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

   memoryMode: MemoryMode): Long
 ----

-NOTE: `acquireExecutionMemory` is part of the xref:memory:MemoryManager.adoc#acquireExecutionMemory[MemoryManager] contract
+NOTE: `acquireExecutionMemory` is part of the memory:MemoryManager.md#acquireExecutionMemory[MemoryManager] contract

 `acquireExecutionMemory` does...FIXME